Jake Shears: Personal life

 Shears came out as gay to his parents at the age of 15 at the urging of Dan Savage, who later called his advice "the worst I've ever given" due to the negative reaction of Shears' parents.
 In 2010, Shears participated in Savage's It Gets Better Project.
 In 2012, Shears was interviewed about his experience.
 He spoke about his good friend Anderson Cooper and said he felt gay celebrities "at least have the responsibility to come out".
 Shears was in a relationship with Chris Moukarbel from 2004 to 2015.
-At Brighton Pride 2022, Shears announced live that he had received a 5-year visa to live in the UK.